Golden Temple: Singh Sabha movement

-The Singh Sabha movement was a late-19th century movement within the Sikh community to rejuvenate and reform Sikhism at a time when Christian, Hindu and Muslim proselytizers were actively campaigning to convert Sikhs to their religion.
+The Singh Sabha movement was a late-19th century movement within the Sikh community to rejuvenate and reform Sikhism at a time when Christian, Hindu and Muslim proselytisers were actively campaigning to convert Sikhs to their religion.
 The movement was triggered by the conversion of Ranjit Singh's son Duleep Singh and other well-known people to Christianity.
 Started in 1870s, the Singh Sabha movement's aims were to propagate the true Sikh religion, restore and reform Sikhism to bring back into the Sikh fold the apostates who had left Sikhism.
 There were three main groups with different viewpoints and approaches, of which the Tat Khalsa group had become dominant by the early 1880s.
 Before 1905, the Golden Temple had Brahmin priests, idols and images for at least a century, attracting pious Sikhs and Hindus.
 In 1890s, these idols and practices came under attack from reformist Sikhs.
 In 1905, with the campaign of the Tat Khalsa, these idols and images were removed from the Golden Temple.
-The Singh Sabha movement brought the Khalsa back to the fore of Gurdwara administration over the mahants (priests) class, who had taken over control of the main gurdwaras and other institutions vacated by the Khalsa in their fight for survival against the Mughals during the 18th century and had been most prominent during the 19th century.
+The Singh Sabha movement brought the Khalsa back to the fore of gurdwara administration over the mahants (priests) class, who had taken over control of the main gurdwaras and other institutions vacated by the Khalsa in their fight for survival against the Mughals during the 18th century and had been most prominent during the 19th century.

 Jallianwala Bagh massacre

 As per tradition, the Sikhs gathered in the Golden Temple to celebrate the festival of Baisakhi in 1919.
-After their visit, many walked over to the Jallianwala Bagh next to it to listen to speakers protesting Rowlatt Act and other policies implemented by the British colonial government.
+After their visit, many walked over to the Jallianwala Bagh next to it to listen to speakers protesting the Rowlatt Act and other policies implemented by the British colonial government.
 A large crowd had gathered, when Colonel Reginald Edward Harry Dyer ordered a detachment of ninety soldiers (drawn from the 9th Gorkha Rifles and the 59th Scinde Rifles) under his command to surround the Jallianwala Bagh, and then open fire into the crowd.
 379 were killed and thousands were wounded in the massacre.
 The massacre strengthened the opposition to colonial rule throughout India, particularly that from Sikhs.
 It triggered massive non-violent protests.
 The protests pressured the British colonial government to transfer the control over the management and treasury of the Golden Temple to an elected organisation called Shiromani Gurudwara Prabandhak Committee (SGPC).
 The SGPC continues to manage the Golden Temple.